 - Unfair or deliberately inaccurate statements in the paper constitute unethical conduct and are inadmissible.

-- In the event of disagreement with the reviewer’s comments, the authors submit to the editorial board their substantiated response to the reviewer’s comments.
+- It is obligatory for the authors to improve the paper according to the comments of the reviewers or the editorial board.
+In the event of disagreement with the reviewer’s comments, the authors submit to the editorial board their substantiated response to the reviewer’s comments.

 - The authors have the opportunity to respond to the criticism of their papers.